open-education-api/specification/docs/consumers/eduxchange.md

 - `expand=coordinator` on all calls returning a single instance of a Program and Course should include the coordinators for the specified Program or Course.
 - `expand=academicSession` on all calls returning a single instance of an Offering should include the AcademicSession the offering is related to.

-## Eduxchange consumer object and query parameter
+## Eduxchange consumer object and query parameter for Programs and Courses

 To be compatible with the [eduXchange catalogue website](https://www.eduxchange.nl), an implementation needs to implement the eduXchange consumer object and query parameter.
 See [specific consumers](consumers.md) for more information:

-When a client requests programs or courses and the query parameter `consumer` is set to `eduxchange`, only Programs and Courses meant for eduxchange should be returned.
+!> When a client requests programs or courses and the query parameter `consumer` is set to `eduxchange`, only Programs and Courses meant for eduxchange should be returned.

 Also the eduxchange consumer object should be added to the array of consumer objects when returning Programs and Courses.
 The consumer object for eduXchange has the following attributes: